opensearch-project/opensearch-api-specification/DEVELOPER_GUIDE.md

 5. *--testpass:* (Boolean) When this option is set to True, a table of passed test cases will be printed as well.
     (By default, only the table for failed test-cases is printed.)

+NOTE:
+Due to Ubuntu security updates, the version of Ubuntu mentioned in the CI workflow file may not be compatible with the Continuous Integration framework.